AnnaTownsend9916/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes define type and which props are required.
+It helps you and other developers using your components

 - [ ] Describe a life-cycle event in React?

+They are necessary in order for react apps to make api requests and then render based on the data that was recieved.
+It is like a simple set of phases in a components life.
+Bith/mounting, growth/updating and death/unmounting

 - [ ] Explain the details of a Higher Order Component?

+Take function as an arguements.
+It takes a component and returns a new one.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+css, react, bootstrap, components
 ## Project Setup

 Follow these steps to set up your project: